-In 2015 and 2014, the Company has only one qualified and regular employee.
+In 2016 and 2015, the Company has only one qualified and regular employee.
 In 2014, the estimated cost of post-employment benefit was computed based on Republic Act (R.A.)
-No. 7641, The Retirement Pay Law, discounted using the relevant Philippine Dealing & Exchange Corporation (PDEx) rate that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating to the terms of the related post-employment liability.
+No. 7641, The Retirement Pay Law, discounted using the relevant Philippine Dealing & Exchange Corp.
+(PDEx) rate that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating to the terms of the related post-employment liability.
 In 2015, management availed the services of an independent actuary to estimate its post-employment defined benefit obligation in accordance with PAS 19 (Revised) and the provisions of R.A.
 7641.
 Management determined that there is no significant difference between the 2015 and 2014 valuations as the resulting amount is reasonable approximation to the amounts recognized as liability [see Note 3.2(e)].
+The latest actuarial valuation report was obtained in 2016.